Travelogue Feature Article Example- Tour To Japan

 3. Explain how to travel to the destination

-4. Discuss the hotel, motel and accommodation
+4. Discuss the hotel, motel, and accommodation

 5. Review the cultural and traditional background

-6. Explain the historical and tourist attraction
+6. Explain the historical and tourist attractions

-7. Discuss the food and restaurant
+7. Discuss the food and the restaurant

 8. Notify the weather and atmosphere